colinc27/Challenge1/README.md

 Step 4: Added alt texts to every image on the web page.
 Step 5: Edited Read me with new title and chnages the pro.ject desctirption.
 Changed title of the website and moved around the CSS so that it followed the HTML.
-Step 6: Added Screen shot to READ ME and added comments to CSS file
+Step 6: Added Screen shot to READ ME and added comments to CSS file Step 7: Added deployed website URL to the READ ME